ibm-cloud-docs/power-iaas/ibmi-license-info.md

 ---

-When you select IBM i, in addition to the IBM i operating system, the following LPP, and IBM i operating system features are included in the {{site.data.keyword.powerSysFull}} offering:
+When you select IBM i, in addition to the IBM i operating system, many other IBM i features are included in the {{site.data.keyword.powerSysFull}} offering.
+{: shortdesc}

+The following LPP, and IBM i operating system features are included in the {{site.data.keyword.powerSysFull}} offering:

 - 5770-SS1 IBM i processor and unlimited users
 - 5770-SS1: IBM i Option 23, OptiConnect